 - Assigning staff schedules to cover expected inbound calls and ensuring adequate staffing levels as per required metrics - Providing continuous metric and regulatory reporting - Maintaining and updating IVR messaging based on conditions and restoration activities when necessary.
-Please refer to Section 14.1.10. for more information on IVR messaging. - Maintaining and updating HVCA messaging to ensure consistency with IVR messaging - Continually monitoring and resolving any instances of high abandonment rates on incoming call center lines - High abandonment rates and ASAs will dictate the need for additional CSRs - Continually monitoring for busy signals on incoming call center lines utilizing a newly implemented constant-call system.
-When busy signals are detected, or reported from callers or social media, PSEG Long Island Customer Assistance Center will implement more CSRs or HVCA.
+Please refer to Section 14.6.5. for more information on IVR messaging. - Maintaining and updating HVCA messaging to ensure consistency with IVR messaging - Continually monitoring and resolving any instances of high abandonment rates on incoming call center lines - o High abandonment rates and ASAs will dictate the need for additional CSRs - Continually monitoring for busy signals on incoming call center lines utilizing a newly implemented constant-call system.
+When busy signals are detected, or reported from callers or social media, PSEG Long Island Customer Assistance Center will implement more CSRs or HVCA. - Supports the outbound dialer messaging for outreach to LSE, Managed Accounts, and Critical Facilities customers

-14.5.5 IVR Messaging
+14.6.5 IVR Messaging